EPCCed/dirac-docs/docs/tursa-user-guide/connecting.md

     using the *passwd* command or when you are prompted the first time you login.
 This change will not be reflected in the SAFE.
 If you forget your password, you should use the SAFE to request a new one-shot password.

+### MFA Time-based one-time passcode (TOTP) (from 13 Feb 2024)

+You will need to use both an SSH key and time-based one-time passcode to log into Tursa so you will also need to [set up a method for generating a TOTP code](https://epcced.github.io/safe-docs/safe-for-users/#how-to-turn-on-mfa-on-your-machine-account) before you can log into Tursa.

+#### First login from a new account: password required

+!!!
+Important
+    You will **not** use your password when logging on to Tursa after the first login for a new account.

+As an additional security measure, you will also need to use a password from SAFE for your first login to Tursa with a new account.
+When you log into Tursa for the first time with a new account, you will be prompted to change your initial password.
+This is a three step process:

+1. When promoted to enter your *ldap password*: Enter the password  which you [retrieve from SAFE](https://epcced.github.io/safe-docs/safe-for-users/#how-can-i-pick-up-my-password-for-the-service-machine)
+2. When prompted to enter your new password: type in a new password
+3. When prompted to re-enter the new password: re-enter the new password

+Your password has now been changed.
+You will no longer need this password to log into Tursa from this point forwards, you will use your SSH key and TOTP as described above.

 ## SSH Clients